rohitmt/technical-paper/README.md

                false
            ```

       1. **byte data type :** The byte data type is an 8-bit signed two’s complement integer.
-This data type is use for same the
+This data type is use for save the
                               memory in large arrays.

            **Syntax :**